NasraHussein3/Skin-Analysis-Api/README.md

 ![Local Image](./dream-cover.jpg)

-Welcome to the <span style="color: #c5a2c9;">**Dream**</span> team's README!
+Welcome to the **Dream** team's README!
 We are a group of six enthusiastic girls who are passionate about learning and sharing knowledge in the world of coding.

 ## Meet the Team